 Conclusion

 Good records and firm definitions make the final price predictable.
+Related: our walkthrough on working capital adjustment MA.

 We outlined why a clear working capital adjustment and exact language in the purchase agreement protect value for both sides.
 Careful prep reduces surprises at the working capital closing.
+For a deeper dive on this topic, see our guide on how to value a business with rapid growth.

 Follow the steps here to limit post-close disputes and keep the purchase price stable.
 Our approach helps buyers and sellers resolve adjustments quickly and fairly.